Small Grains, Large Gains: Feeding Rye to Pigs

 Although the current market for rye is scarce, there are elevators in Minnesota and Nebraska that will buy conventional and organic rye.
 Scoular Company out of Nebraska is currently buying organic rye at $6.00 per bushel.
 Several farmers are interested in growing hybrid rye for its yield and weed control benefits, but markets are scarce.
 Feeding rye to pigs provides a market solution – while diversifying our landscape.
 For more information on selling rye grain, check Albert Lea Seeds’, Who’s Buying Rye?
 Grain Market Buyers for Rye.

-Sometime late November or early December, Albert Lea Seed will be hosting an open house with a session entirely on hybrid rye.
-The session will include preliminary research results that KWS and the University of Illinois are conducting to evaluate pig growth and reproductive performance on hybrid rye rations.
+Sometime late November or early December, Albert Lea Seed hosts an open house with a session entirely on hybrid rye.
 Check Albert Lea Seed’s news page for open house date.

-Currently, PFI on-farm cooperators are conducting hybrid rye variety trials and feeding trials on replacing corn with hybrid rye in grow-finish pig rations.
+In 2018, PFI on-farm cooperators conducted hybrid rye variety trials and feeding trials on replacing corn with hybrid rye in grow-finish pig rations.